-In episode one, Deck of Cards, historian Greg Elder takes you back to the 2003 invasion of Iraq and the creation of the playing cards to help troops identify the most-wanted members of Saddam Hussein’s regime.
+In "Deck of Cards," Greg Elder takes viewers back to the 2003 invasion of Iraq and the creation of the playing cards to help troops identify the most wanted members of Saddam Hussein’s regime.

-In episode two, True American Hero, historian Paul Isakson tells the story of Brig.
+In "True American Hero," Paul Isakson tells the story of Brig.
 Gen. Jon Reynolds, and DIA's involvement in his rescue from the Hanoi Hilton prison in Vietnam.

 Orlando Pacheco details the life and legacy of former DIA Director Lt.
 Gen. Sam Wilson, a U.S. Army officer who is cited as the first to use the term "counterinsurgency."